-- 1. Expand and protect the rural character and history of the Adolph study area. - Traditionally rural land uses and life-styles are important. - Allow limited, compatible rural home based businesses. - Large, bucolic lots will help preserve the character and rural lifestyle. - There is no desire for denser residential development that would require public water and sewer services. - 2.
-Maintain and enhance the existing commercial areas with a focus on neighborhood services - The Adolph area could accommodate a limited amount of additional or improved commercial services.
-There is a desire for neighborhood scaled commercials services. - The service boundaries extend beyond the study area into western Hermantown, Midway Township, and Solway Township. - The Adolph Store is a destination for residents of a much larger region.
-The residents support the Adolph Store. - A desire for more intensive commercial use that would require public water and sewer services was not expressed.
+- 1. Expand and protect the rural character and history of the Adolph study area. - Traditionally rural land uses and life-styles are important and should be maintained. - Allow limited, compatible rural home based businesses. - Large, bucolic lots will help preserve the character and rural lifestyle. - There is no desire for denser_increased residential development that would require allow for public water and sewer services or private extension of natural gas services. - 2.
+Maintain and enhance the existing commercial areas with a focus on neighborhood services - The Adolph area intersction of Midway and Morris Thomas Road and Highway 2 could accommodate a limited amount of additional or improved commercial services.
+There is a desire for neighborhood scaled commercials services. - The Commercial service boundaries extend beyond the study area into western Hermantown, Midway Township, and Solway Township.

-- 3. An increase in the number, size, and nature of railroad traffic is a major concern. - Trains at the Midway Road crossing create traffic safety issues and traffic delays. - Noise from increased train traffic affects quality of life. - 4.
-An increase in road traffic is a concern. - Noise and speed of traffic affects quality of life. - 5.
-The existing light industrial zone does not reflect the demand and desires of the area. - Many of the businesses located within the M-1, Manufacturing and Light Industrial are nonconforming uses such as the Adolph Store and union hall, for example. - Many of the lands zoned M-1 are not suited for light industrial development due to wetlands, lack of public utilities, and poor transportation access. - Many of the best suited M-1 properties along Highway Two and Midway Road are undeveloped, underdeveloped, or used for non-industrial uses such as single family residential, retail, and ministorage warehouses. - Many of the allowed uses are out of date and noncompatible with the expressed rural residential character of the area. - 6.
+- The Adolph Store is a destination for residents of a much larger throughout the region.
+The residents support the Adolph Store. - A desire for more intensive commercial use that would require public water and sewer services was not expressed. - 3.
+An increase in the number, size, and nature of railroad traffic is a major concern. - Trains at the Midway Road crossing create traffic safety issues and traffic delays. - Noise from increased train traffic affects quality of life has a negative effect on the quality of life of residents living in close proximity to the rail road. - 4.
+An increase in road traffic is a concern. - Noise and speed of traffic negitevely affects quality of life and safety on Midway Road. - 5.
+The existing light industrial zone does not reflect the demand and desires of the area. - Many of the businesses located within the M-1, Manufacturing and Light Industrial are nonconforming uses such as the Adolph Store and union hall, for example. - Many of the lands zoned M-1 are not suited for light industrial development due to wetlands, lack of public utilities, and poor transportation access. - Many of the best suited M-1 properties along Highway TwoHighway 2 and Midway Road are undeveloped, underdeveloped, or used for non- industrial uses such as single family residential, retail, and mini-storage warehouses.

+- Many of the allowed uses are out of date and noncompatible with the expressed rural residential character of the area. - 6.
 Increased access to recreational and natural resources would be a positive for the study area community. - Trails are an important quality of life factor.